-13.8.1.0.0 The order of appearance in Finals will be: the top 12 finalists from the preliminaries will swim in reverse order.

-Example: number 12 swims first, number 11 swims 2nd, etc. In cases of ties in the Preliminaries, there will be a separate draw between tied competitors to decide the order of the main draw, will be divided into draw groups of 6-or 7 athletes.
-Those athletes who placed 1-6 or 1-7 per VIII-13.8 shall draw for the last start numbers; those athletes who placed 7-12 or 8-14. shall draw for the first start numbers.
-If the number of athletes in Finals is not divisible.

-equally, the first group to swim will be the smallest group.

-13.8.213.8.1 Theatrical make-up shall not be worn.
-Natural makeup that represents the athlete's unique personality and/or the theme of their routines may be used.

-The use of accessory equipment, goggles or additional clothing is not permitted unless required by medical reasons.
-In the event that the Referee observes or is informed by Assistant Referee that the athlete(s) does not conform, the athlete will not be permitted to compete until in conformance.

-13.9.1 Nose clips or plugs may be worn.

-13.9.2 For safety reasons only small stud jewelry is permitted.
+- 13.8.1 The order of appearance in Finals will be: the top 12 finalists from the preliminaries will swim in reverse order.
+Example: number 12 swims first, number 11 swims 2nd, etc. In cases of ties in the Preliminaries, there will be a separate draw between tied competitors to decide the order of the main draw.,Theatrical make-up shall not be worn.
+Natural makeup that represents the athlete's unique personality and/or the theme of their routines may be used. - 13.9 The use of accessory equipment, goggles or additional clothing is not permitted unless required by medical reasons.
+In the event that the Referee observes or is informed by Assistant Referee that the athlete(s) does not conform, the athlete will not be permitted to compete until in conformance. - 13.9.1 Nose clips or plugs may be worn. - 13.9.2 For safety reasons only small stud jewelry is permitted.
 Athletes must remove any dangling jewelry, or dangling items from headpieces or swimwear prior to the start of the event.